 Fiscal Year Ended June 30, 1995.
 For the fiscal year ended June 30, 1995, the Company had a net loss of \$1,645,750.
-Overall this loss reflects the continuing development stage activities of the Company including the costs associated with the discontinuance of the Golfer's OasisTM product line.
-The Company's Preferred Stock provides for an annual cumulative dividend of \$1.50 per share payable to the shareholders of record on February 1 and August 1 each year as declared by the Company's Board of Directors.
+Overall this loss reflects the continuing development stage activities of the Company including the costs associated with the de-emphasis of the Golfer's OasisTM product line.
+The Company's Preferred Stock provides for an annual cumulative dividend of \$1.50 per share payable to the shareholders of record on February 1 and August 1 each year.
 In addition, in August 1995 the Company paid a special stock dividend of 3 shares of Common Stock for each share of Preferred Stock issued and outstanding on August 1, 1995, consisting of an aggregate of 1,908,600 shares of Common Stock.
 The \$2,149,624 loss applicable to common shares or \$.19 loss per common share was derived by adding the \$1,645,750 net loss and the \$503,784 of cumulative preferred dividends for the year ending June 30, 1995 and dividing by the weighted average shares outstanding.